arangodb/docs/arangograph/notebooks.md

 **Database Commands**

 - `%listDatabases` - lists the databases on the database server.
-- `%whichDatabase` - which database am I connected to?
+- `%whichDatabase` - returns the database name you are connected to.
 - `%createDatabase databaseName` - creates a database.
 - `%selectDatabase databaseName` - selects a database as the current database.
-- `%getDatabase databaseName`- gets a database.
+- `%getDatabase databaseName` - gets a database.
 Used for assigning a database, e.g. `studentDB` = `getDatabase student_database`.
 - `%deleteDatabase databaseName` - deletes the database.

 **Graph Commands**

 - `%listGraphs` - lists the graphs defined in the currently selected database.
-- `%whichGraph` - which graph is currently selected?
+- `%whichGraph` - returns the graph name that is currently selected.
 - `%createGraph graphName` - creates a named graph.
 - `%selectGraph graphName` - selects the graph as the current graph.
 - `%getGraph graphName` - gets the graph for variable assignment,